eartiaga/spider/README.md

 docker-compose run --rm one /app/setup
 ```

-Note that the command above may take a loooong time (expect several minutes),
+Note that the command above may take a loooong time (expect several minutes or
+hours, if you have several devices already registered), while it synchronizes
-while it synchronizes with your SpiderOak account.
-The service will end once
+with your SpiderOak account.
+The service will end once the work is done
-the work is done (interrupting it is not recommended).
+(interrupting it is not recommended).

 ## Checking status